SasView/sasview/sasview/README.txt

           it is called.
 Also, an internet connection is required before equations will render properly.
 Until then they will show in their original TeX format.
-        - If the documentation window remains stubbornly blank, install a different browser and set that as your default browser.
+        - If the documentation window remains stubbornly blank, try installing a different browser and set that as your default browser.
 Issues have been noted with Internet Explorer 11.
         - The copy and paste functions (^C, ^V) in the batch mode results grid require two clicks: one to select the cell and a second to select the contents of the cell.
         - The tutorial has not yet been updated and is somewhat out of date
-        - Very old computers may not be able to run
+        - Very old computers may struggle to run the 3.x and later releases
         - Polydispersity on multiple parameters included in a simultaneous/ constrained fit will likely not be correct
         - Constrained/simultaneous fit page does not have a stop button